It’s all too common to complain about how little time we have to get something done or how we’re not the best at time management.

-The main cause behind “not having enough time” remains the fact that people have just too many things to take care of.
+The leading cause of “not having enough time” is that people have too many things to manage.
 In 2017 alone, 41% of U.S. adults reported not having enough time in a day to do everything they planned to.
 People who are working or those that have children are among the ones who report having less and less time in their daily lives.

 Priorities will also help you get your most important tasks done first.
-Keep in mind though that there’s a huge difference between important and urgent tasks.
-While both need to co-exist in order for you to reach your goals, urgent matters might require your immediate attention and temporarily freeze your progress on important duties.
+Remember that there’s a huge difference between important and urgent tasks.
+While both need to co-exist for you to reach your goals, urgent matters might require your immediate attention and temporarily freeze your progress on important duties.
 To sort between these two, refer to the Eisenhower Decision Matrix.

-In case you’re finding it hard to decide what your ultimate goals are, have a look at this video to understand the 3 essential steps to designing your life’s path:
+In case you’re finding it hard to decide what your ultimate goals are, have a look at this video to understand the three essential steps to designing your life’s path:

 Let’s take an imaginary character.
 Call him John.
 Here’s what his list of goals and priorities could look like:

 Or you can use external inspiration.
-You don’t need fancy reports and stats to see what the goals of other people are.
-Just have a look at this list of the most important life goals as ranked by people.
+You don’t need fancy reports and stats to see other people’s goals.
+Just look at this list of the most important life goals ranked by people.

-The problem with all the goals mentioned here is that they’re just too general for you to be able to even get started with reaching them.
+The problem with all the goals mentioned here is that they’re just too general for you to be able even to get started with reaching them.
 The next step is to divide them into actionable targets.
 Or you could set milestones instead of goals and view them under an easy Gantt chart creator.

 So here’s where all the fuss around writing goals comes in.

 You need a plan or time management system.
-It’s one thing to think of what you want to achieve and just forget about it because you’re all caught up with something else, and another to see and visualize your goal every single day.
-To keep track, you can also put down your goals on notes and stick them wherever you are (on your desk, mirrors, even your phone).
+It’s one thing to think of what you want to achieve and just forget about it because you’re all caught up with something else, and another to see and visualize your goal every day.
+You can also put down your goals on notes and stick them wherever you are (on your desk, mirrors, even your phone).
 By writing down what you want to achieve, you’re making your first conscious step towards that goal.

 It’s all due to our human nature and how our brains work.
 Simply seeing what you’ve got to do next can help you remember the task and find a time slot to take care of it.
 This type of behavior is referred to as the Zeigarnik effect.
-A study ran by Bluma Zeigarnik who analyzed waiter conduct concluded that waiters could only remember orders before they had to serve them.
-Once they deliver them, their brain removed any recollection of past orders as they were crossed out from the list and from their brains altogether.
+A study conducted by Bluma Zeigarnik, who analyzed waiter conduct, concluded that waiters could only remember orders before they had to serve them.
+Once they delivered them, their brain removed any recollection of past orders as they were crossed out from the list and their brains altogether.